WMD expert highlights threat posed by chemical weapons on modern battlefield

 |0

-This work, WMD expert highlights threat posed by chemical weapons on modern battlefield [Image 3 of 3], by SFC Angel Martinez-Navedo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, WMD expert highlights threat posed by chemical weapons on modern battlefield, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT